-TRAININGS: Leadership Development, Multicultural Competency, Relationship Skills, Student Organization Support
+Leadership Development, Multicultural Competency, Relationship Skills, Student Organization Support

-NAVIGATION AIDS: Community Resources, Scholarship Search Assistance, Educational Resources
+Community Resources, Scholarship Search Assistance, Educational Resources

-URGENT RESOURCES: emergency food bags, health products/info, short term emergency funding, bus tickets
+Emergency food bags, health products/info, short term emergency funding, bus tickets

-Short-term loans for Books and Course Supplies
+Short-Term Loans for Books and Course Supplies

 Short-term loans are available for those who qualify.
-Review eligibility criteria here:

 Completing the FAFSA- Free Application for Federal Student Aid - is an important step to finding funding for school.
 It is often an essential part of a scholarship application.
-(DO NOT FORGET TO COMPLETE THE DATASHEET) We can assist you with interpreting and completing the FAFSA.
+DO NOT FORGET TO COMPLETE THE DATASHEET.
+We can assist you with interpreting and completing the FAFSA.

 Dreamers and HB 1079 eligible students other resources are available.
 We also understand that not all students are eligible to apply for federal financial aid.
 Come meet with us to discuss options.

 Searching for scholarships, (finding money to help with school expenses) requires significant time and effort.
 We are available to meet one-on-one with you to discuss the scholarship search process.
 Here are a few resources to help get you started:

 - The Shoreline Community College Foundation sponsors scholarships for new and continuing Shoreline students.